GetResponse/DevZone/API/README.md

 Conditions:

 * `campaigns` / `get_campaigns` (optional) – Search only in given campaigns.
 Uses OR logic.
 If those params are not given search, is performed in all campaigns in the account.
 Check [IDs in conditions](#ids) for detailed explanation.
-* `type` (optional) – Use "newsletter", "follow-up" or "draft" to narrow down search results to specific message types.
-If not given newsletters and follow-ups are returned in the result.
+* `type` (optional) – Use "newsletter", "autoresponder" or "draft" to narrow down search results to specific message types.
+If not given newsletters and autoresponders are returned in the result.
 * `subject` (optional) – Use [text operators](#operators) to narrow down search results to specific message subjects.

 _JSON result:_